marino-mrc/aps-cli/README.md

 Some interesting features:
 * Supports up to 16 devices (Mini PCs or SBCs)
 * It can be used through the aps-cli or through an optional touchscreen display I added
-* Restful APIs for almost everything (per-port power management included)
+* Restful APIs for almost everything (per-port power consumption monitoring included)
 * It supports _virtually_ all SBCs and Mini PCs with an operating voltage between 5 and 24V.
-The power depends on the power supply you use.
-I successfully tested it with 1KW shared between 8 Mini PCs with 32GB RAM per node and an 8-core CPU
+The output power depends on the power supply you use.
+I successfully tested it with a total power of 1KW shared between 8 Mini PCs with 32GB of RAM and an 8-core CPU per node
 * It's fully compatible with [MaaS](https://maas.io/) and [Juju](https://juju.is/) by Canonical.
 This basically means you can provision clusters of Mini PCs in an efficient manner and deploy applications on them using MaaS and Juju.
-The power management is handled by MaaS and the APS is fully compatible
+The power management is handled by MaaS and the APS is fully compatible.
+K3s, K8s, OpenStack, and many other things in your lab without the hassle of powering off and on your devices!
 * It's completely modular, hence the board can be easily customized without buying a new PCB based on your needs:
   * Removing the touchscreen is possible and this reduces the global cost of the board
   * Each "Switch Board" supports up to 8 devices (see the diagram below), but you can have 2 Switch Boards and the APS can manage up to 16 devices!